Polka de W.R.: Influences

 The tune was a favourite of Rachmaninoff's father, Vassily (the "W.R." in the title refers to his father's initials in the German transliteration, Wassily Rachmaninoff), but it is not known whether Rachmaninoff knew its true author to be Franz Behr, or whether he believed that the melody was concocted by his father.
 Behr was given no mention in the published edition of Polka de W.R., and it was universally believed to be an original work of Rachmaninoff's until the late 20th century, when the true author of the melody was identified.
 The piece is now generally listed as being by "Behr/Rachmaninoff", or "Behr, arr.
 Rachmaninoff".

 Notable performers

 Its first known public performance was on 6 May 1922, by Rachmaninoff himself, at the Queen's Hall, London.
-He recorded it four times, without revision, and it has been recorded more than sixty more times.
+He recorded it four times, without revision, and it has been recorded over sixty more times.
 It was a favourite encore of pianists such as Vladimir Horowitz and Shura Cherkassky.